 This 33 credit MEd in curriculum and learning concentration (36 credits for MEd with school library media specialist endorsement) focuses on developing the school library media specialist as a teacher, instructional partner, informational specialist, program administrator for preschool through high school grades, and educational researcher.
 The program follows the standards of the American Association of School Librarians.
 Principles of inquiry and application are addressed in every course and are assessed by professional application projects, field experiences, case studies, and research.
 This concentration includes options for state endorsement as a school library media specialist.

-The program is challenging and includes a concentration-specific comprehensive exit requirement as well as an educational research master's thesis that explores the impact on P-12 learning.
+The program includes an educational research master's thesis that explores the impact on P-12 learning.
 Up to 9 credits in the program may be taken for non-degree credit or toward the 100 hours of professional development required of teachers in New Jersey every five years.
 Appropriate non-degree credits may eventually be applied to the master’s degree.
 Graduate assistantships are available for full-time students.

 In addition to the University’s admission requirements: